The Two Faces of Death

 However, before saying a bit more about the similarities and differences with Titanic and In a Better World, and before exploring Melancholia, we should return briefly to von Trier's claims about human nature.
 The notion of human nature is so often used by reactionary critics and script gurus to suggest that we are hard-wired for stories that it seems disappointing a filmmaker as radical as von Trier would use the term, yet perhaps also vital to the type of experimental filmmaker von Trier happens to be.
 What he often seems to want is to make us feel primary emotions but without relying on stock assumptions to elicit these reactions.
 In In a Better World and Titanic the films utilize stock devices to achieve what is then pretty close to stock emotions.
 In Bier's film, the young boy who loses his mother at the beginning, sees the world as a hard place, and at one moment decides he will blow-up the work van of the town's local bully.
 However, his best friend ends up getting badly injured when the operation goes wrong, and the friend lies in hospital with the boy thinking he is dead, and the boy intends then to throw himself off a tall building, only to be saved at the last minute by the friend's father.
 The film concludes on undiluted melodrama, which von Trier's work can countenance, but has not a trace of irony to the situations.

 Von Trier would probably be happy with the feelings elicited (don't Breaking the Waves, Dancer in the Dark and even The Idiots create melodrama?) but believe that a filmmaker cannot access them within the context of such representative obviousness.
-When the boy goes to throw himself off the silo in In a Better World, it echoes Rossellini's great Germany Year Zero, but there is nothing in Bier's direction that acknowledges the homage to the earlier film, and part of the film's problem is that while it accesses primary emotion, it does so with the fustiness of hand-me-down imagery.
+When the boy goes to throw himself off the silo in In a Better World, it echoes Rossellini's great Germany Year Zero, but there is nothing in Bier's direction that acknowledges the homage to the earlier film, and part of the film's problem is that, while accessing primary emotion, it does so with the fustiness of hand-me-down imagery.
 The suspense the film generates isn't anomalous (we don't know whether the friend will survive; the boy will commit suicide), but it is predictable.
 If the boy kills himself it is tragically predictable; if he survives it is heart-warmingly so.
 Yet what seems so often to fascinate von Trier is anomalous suspense that is nevertheless unpredictable.
 The difference between Bier's film and von Trier's is that we cannot know the outcome but the approach to it is obvious.
 In von Trier we know the outcome but not the approach.
 In a Better World, like Titanic, does not possess loose ends - the film plays by the rules of the well-made drama as all the characters are categorically characterized and given their dramatic due.
 Characters don't suddenly disappear from the films unless they have clearly served their dramatic function or have come to their demise.
 In a Better World allows the youthful bully to disappear as the adult bully comes into the film, and it is unlikely we'll be wondering where the character has gone: he has no further dramatic function as the problem character becomes an adult.

 In Melancholia, though, characters serve significant dramatic functions but have no dramatic through-line.
 Whether it happens to be Charlotte Rampling's character insisting that the wedding of her daughter Justine (Kirtsen Dunst) is a sham because love is a sham, or Stellan Skaarskgard smashing his plate against a van, these are dramatic moments without dramatic through-lines.
 The characters disappear from the second half of the film, but because von Trier creates no inevitability of their return, nor inevitability concerning their absence, they could easily appear or disappear.
 The anomalous suspense of the planet hitting earth is countered by the unpredictable suspense of situation and character.
 We never really know what a character will do or when they will come and go.
 Quite late in the film the husband of Justine's sister Claire (Charlotte Gainsbourg), goes off and kills himself, even though he has been presented as the stalwart figure insisting that the planet will miss earth, and constantly reassuring his wife that things will be okay.